-Economic Policy Score: 9

-The international financial press has painted a good picture of Sweden's economic policy and development in Sweden during the last couple of years, and for good reason.
-Overall, the Swedish economy fared comparatively well during the global financial crisis, and Swedish crisis management seems to have been extraordinarily successful.
+Economic Policy Score: 8 The international financial press has painted a positive picture of Sweden's economic policy and development in Sweden during the last couple of years, and for good reason.
+Overall, the Swedish economy has fared comparatively well during the global financial crisis, and Swedish crisis management seems to have been extraordinarily successful.

-Sweden has recently received numerous accolades for its financial management.
-The Financial Times named Finance Minister Anders Borg "Best Finance Minister in Europe," and The Economist has urged the rest of the world to look at the "New Nordic Model" as a leading example of economic policy.
-International institutions like the OECD and European Union have likewise praised the Swedish trajectory of economic development and the role of government in securing that development.
+Sweden has received numerous accolades for its financial management.
+The Financial Times named former (2006-2014) Finance Minister Anders Borg "Best Finance Minister in Europe," and The Economist has urged the rest of the world to look at the "New Nordic Model" as a leading example of economic policy.
+International institutions like the OECD and the European Union have likewise praised the Swedish trajectory of economic development and the role of government in securing and fostering that development.